harikan11/pencil-sketch-/README.md

-Converting a coloured image into a black&white pencil sketch using opencv
+This project converts any coloured image input into a black%white pencil sketch.